The Lion Electric Company (LEV) can beat the pack with these strategies

-As of Thursday, The Lion Electric Company’s (NYSE:LEV) stock closed at $1.75, down from $1.76 the previous day.
-While The Lion Electric Company has underperformed by -0.57%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, LEV fell by -80.45%, with highs and lows ranging from $9.14 to $1.70, whereas the simple moving average fell by -45.34% in the last 200 days.
+In Wednesday’s session, The Lion Electric Company (NYSE:LEV) marked $1.79 per share, down from $1.85 in the previous session.
+While The Lion Electric Company has underperformed by -3.24%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, LEV fell by -78.64%, with highs and lows ranging from $8.57 to $1.70, whereas the simple moving average fell by -43.06% in the last 200 days.

 Sponsored